Urraca Mesa: Name

-The name comes from the Spanish word for magpie from ancient Native American legends.
+The name comes from the Spanish word for magpie reflecting ancient Native American legends that flying magpies once inhabited the mesa.

 Flora and fauna

-The mesa is covered in Ponderosa pine.
+The mesa is covered in ponderosa pine.
 Black bears, wild turkeys, deer and mountain lions are among its inhabitants.
+Also black-billed magpies may occasionally be seen levitating between trees although others may consider this them to simply be flying.

 Topography

 Urraca Mesa is relatively flat with the exception of a protruding plateau, which contains a small intermittent spring at the base.
-It is known for having the highest number of lightning strikes anywhere in New Mexico.